appfair/appfair.org/src/content/docs/docs/deploying.md

 ## Working Example {#example}

-The [Faire-Games](https://github.com/Faire-Games/Faire-Games) app demonstrates the full pipeline:
+The app with the [`Faire-Games`](https://github.com/Faire-Games/Faire-Games) token (published under the title "Fair Games") demonstrates the full pipeline:

 1. The developer maintains the source at [`Faire-Games/Faire-Games`](https://github.com/Faire-Games/Faire-Games), pushing commits, accepting PRs, and responding to issues there.
 2. When a release is ready, the developer bumps `MARKETING_VERSION` in `Skip.env`, updates the release notes, commits, and pushes a `1.5.1` tag.